 The LWV of Manhattan/Riley County honors individuals who have made significant contributions to our community, and we also offer an annual scholarship.
 Our Guide to Government offers citizens vital information about local government.
 (For information about these activities, click on the Projects button at left.)

 At the state level, we have reviewed the League of Women Voters of Kansas position on state finance, looking again at tax policies, tax credits, income tax, and property tax.
-The revised position has been approved by the LWVK Board and will be voted on by delegates to the state convention in April 2013.
-A new study may be adopted at the state level as well.
+The revised position has been approved by the LWVK Board and was voted on by delegates to the state convention in April 2013.
+A new study was adopted at the state level as well It concerns Fracking, Water, and the Future..

 Check out our newsletter, the Voter, to read more about what we've been doing.